CatoLynx/pyFIS/README.md

 * Other displays
   * AEG MIS LCD signs using the MIS1 protocol and a Geavision Control Unit (GCU)
   * microSYST migra industrial LED signs using TCP/IP
+* Other features
+  * Support for reading LAWO's font file format

 Support is planned for: